pickettd/3_Project_Boost/README.md

 ## Background
-This project is part of the [The Complete Unity Developer 2.0](https://www.udemy.com/unitycourse2/?couponCode=GITHUB_SPECIAL), the sequal to one of the most successful e-learning courses on the internet!
+This project is part of [The Complete Unity Developer 2.0](https://www.udemy.com/unitycourse2/?couponCode=GITHUB_SPECIAL), the sequel to one of the most successful e-learning courses on the internet!
 Completely re-worked from scratch with brand-new projects, our latest teaching techniques.
 You will benefit from the fact we have already taught over 300,000 students game development, many shipping commercial games as a result.

 You're welcome to download, fork or do whatever else legal with all the files!
 The real value is in our huge, high-quality online tutorials that accompany this repo.